-Nevada police are not permitted to initiate a traffic stop merely for a seat belt violation: The car either has to be stopped already, or the police must have pulled the car over for committing another “primary” crime.
+Nevada police are not permitted to initiate a traffic stop merely for a seat belt violation: The car either has to be stopped already, or the police must have pulled the car over for committing another “primary” offense.

-In this article, our Las Vegas traffic ticket attorneys answer frequently-asked-questions about not wearing seat belts in Clark County and throughout Nevada, including potential defenses, possible sentences, demerit points, record seals, and other information.
+In this article, our Las Vegas traffic ticket attorneys answer frequently-asked-questions about not wearing seat belts in Clark County and throughout Nevada, including potential defenses, possible sentences, demerit points, and other information.
 Click on a topic below to jump directly to that section: